uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Be available to students during office hours and at times arranged by mutual agreement and communicate when not able to meet be there;
 * Assess student performance as objectively as possible;
 * Promote an environment that fosters collaborative work, and reduces competition;
-* Share his excitement about his work and developments in the field with his students;
+* Share his excitement about his work and developments in the field with his students; and
-* Set clear work deadlines (ex. micro deadlines, soft and hard deadlines) and work with students to set them; and,
+* Set clear work deadlines (ex. micro deadlines, soft and hard deadlines) and work with students to set them.

 ## Graduate Students